ABOUT SINGING LESSONS WITH SHELLY

 - Gaining my Certificate in Music at the Northern Rivers Conservatorium in Lismore (1998),

 - Completed a Bachelor of Contemporary Music with Honours (Southern Cross University, NSW, 2003),

 - Growing up in the Northern Rivers with constant and joyful encouragement to preform at local jam nights (Byron Bay, Lennox Head, Lismore, Eltham, Ballina, Alstonville, Bangalow, Mullumbimby, Brunswick Heads and Billinudgel),

-- Participating in African dance workshops,
+- A committed participant in African dance and drum classes,

 - Participating in World Music choirs, Gospel choirs and Community choirs,